 Winters Creek Lodge

-Serviced by the Blazing Zephyr and The Chuter lifts, both originate at the Winters Creek Lodge.
-Also find a separate parking area.
-Additionally this area can be accessed by Northwest Passage lift without driving from the Main Lodge area.
+The Blazing Zephyr lift and The Chuter lift both originate at the Winters Creek Lodge.
+Also, find a separate parking area.
+Additionally, this area can be accessed by Northwest Passage lift without driving from the Main Lodge area.

 Mt.
 Rose Family Skiing